OmsInSerial/Eurorack/FX Einheit/Readme.md

 Download the latest firmware [here](https://github.com/OmsInSerial/Eurorack/blob/64045e767abf4f50f5bf27b4e83d277b7fbf8f35/FX%20Einheit/files/fxeinheit.bin).
 On the download page, click on the Download raw file button.
  <img src="pics/Download_bin.png" width="100">

-You can also test the beta release which include the pitch fine tune control [here](Beta.md).
-Keep in mind that the purpose of this release is to test functionalities and is subject to frequent change.

 You can use the [ElectroSmith web configurator page](https://electro-smith.github.io/Programmer/) to do so with a last updated Google Chrome.

 Follow this procedure: